-You can always start by asking the person to return the money or property.
-It may or may not work, but it’s free and doesn’t cost you anything.
+You can start by asking the person to return the money or property.
+It may or may not work, but it’s easy and free and doesn’t cost you anything.
 It could be that their plan was to only take the property if they could get away with it.
 Now that they are discovered, they may decide to cut their losses and not have to deal with a civil lawsuit or even criminal prosecution, and they might just return the money or property in question.

 As a matter of fact, you can put this article on pause until you ask them to return the stolen inheritance.